This Simple Cast review gives an IN-DEPTH look at all the features offered by this podcast hosting platform. It is BEST for beginners because…

 You can also add a favicon to your site.
 When you have a custom URL and a favicon in place, your site can not look more branded and professional.

-As a podcaster, it is great to have a ready-to-use website in place without worrying too much about the technical aspect of it.
+As a podcaster, it is great to have a ready-to-use website in place without concerning too much about the technical aspect of it.

 If there is something you can look forward to on Simplecast’s website builder, it is the ability to create site pages.
 Once they have released this update, we can expect podcasters to have better, more full-featured websites for their shows complete with an About page, blog posts, etc.